-Compare and Contrast Nonfiction Text Structure Compare and Contrast Text Structure Characteristics:
+What our Compare and Contrast Nonfiction Text Structure lesson plan includes

-- Homework: Students will choose two animals or plants in the same family (for example a tiger and lion or a Spruce Fir and a Douglas Fir) or two people who are in the same field, such as two presidents, two NBA players, two jazz musicians, etc. They will write their own short compare and contrast piece.
-They will have a student classmate partner with them after completing their individual assignment.
-They will exchange papers and see if they can successful complete a T-Chart or Venn Diagram based on the partner’s paper.
+For the homework assignment, students will choose two animals or plants in the same family or two people in the same field.
+They will then write their own short compare and contrast piece.
+Once they’re done, they will swap papers with their partner and they will read each other’s pieces.
+Next, they will complete a T-Chart or Venn Diagram based on their partner’s piece.

 This lesson includes a quiz that you can use to test students’ understanding of the lesson material.
 For this quiz, students will first answer a few general questions about comparing and contrasting nonfiction text structure.
 They will then read a piece of nonfiction text and answer reading comprehension and comparison questions about it.

 This lesson plan includes answer keys for the activity worksheet, the practice worksheet, the homework assignment, and the quiz.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.